Contractive coupling rates and curvature lower bounds for Markov chains: Applications

-Note that \begin{itemize} \item similarly to the classical Proposition \ref{prop:curv-gauss-bak-eme}, a convexity assumption on the potential comes into play; \item the necessary condition of a lower bound on $\beta$ means this is a non perturbative criterion, since the resulting reversible measure is far from being a product measure.
-It is known that product measures behave well with the entropic curvature, i.e. they tensorise (see Theorem 6.2 of \cite{erb-maa-2012}).
-Therefore, it is particularly interesting to have conditions implying positive entropic curvature for a Markov chain whose stationary measure is not close to a product measure. \end{itemize}
+\end{corollary} Interestingly, as before, a notion of convexity of the potential is naturally involved.
+Note also that the necessary condition of a lower bound on $\beta$ means this is a non perturbative criterion, since the resulting reversible measure is far from being a product measure.
+It is known that product measures behave well with the entropic curvature, i.e. they tensorize (see Theorem 6.2 of \cite{erb-maa-2012}).
+Therefore, it is particularly interesting to have conditions implying positive entropic curvature for a Markov chain whose stationary measure is not close to a product measure.

-\paragraph{Example 2} Here, we see another example where a convexity condition on $V$ is linked to inequality \eqref{eq:main-ineq}: in this case, convexity takes the form of non-negativity of the entries of a discrete Hessian for the potential $V$.